LostArtefacts/TRX/README.md

 3. Unpack the contents to your game directory.
 Make sure you overwrite existing files (Tomb1Main_config.json5 can be left alone).

+To play the Unfinished Business expansion pack, launch the game with `-gold` command line switch:

+1. Create a shortcut to `tombati.exe`
+2. Select the newly created shortcut, go to Properties
+3. At the end of the "target" field, append `-gold` so it looks something like
+    this:
+    ```
+    (...)\tombati.exe -gold
+    ```

 ## Configuring

 To configure Tomb1Main, edit the `Tomb1Main.json5` file in your text editor